chrisdickinson/fpsjs/entries/rendering.md

 We'll want to send OpenGL some vertex data and a shader program -- the vertex data represents a triangle, while the shader program tells OpenGL how we'd like to render that triangle.
 Let's split up our `init` function accordingly.
 First we'll create the
 `init_program` function, which sends our shader program to OpenGL and returns a handle to that program.

     // create a shader program (a strategy for
     // rendering OpenGL primitives) and send it
     // to the OpenGL server.
     function init_program() {

+        // create a handle for the program (which is comprised of a vertex and fragment shader),
-        var program = gl.createProgram()
+        // and handles for the vertex and fragment shaders. var program = gl.createProgram()
           , vertex_shader = gl.createShader(gl.VERTEX_SHADER)
           , fragment_shader = gl.createShader(gl.FRAGMENT_SHADER)

-        gl.shaderSource(vertex_shader,
+        // send OpenGL the source code of our shaders. gl.shaderSource(vertex_shader,
             'attribute vec3 position;\nvoid main() { gl_Position = vec4( position, 1.0 ); }')
         gl.shaderSource(fragment_shader,
             'void main() { gl_FragColor = vec4(1.0, 0.0, 0.0, 1.0); }')

-        gl.compileShader(vertex_shader)
+        // ...and tell OpenGL to compile them. gl.compileShader(vertex_shader)
         gl.compileShader(fragment_shader)

-        gl.attachShader(program, vertex_shader)
+        // attach both compiled shaders to the shader program. gl.attachShader(program, vertex_shader)
         gl.attachShader(program, fragment_shader)

-        gl.linkProgram(program)
+        // link it, so we have a complete program! gl.linkProgram(program)
         return program
     }

- We'll get more in depth about shader programs a little later; this particular program just tells OpenGL to treat our vertices as screen coordinates
-(from `[-1, -1]` at the bottom left of the canvas, to `[1, 1]` at the top right corner), and says that when it encounters a primitive (a shape), it should put red pixels onto the screen.
+ We'll get more in depth about shader programs a little later; this particular program just tells OpenGL to treat our vertices as screen coordinates, and says that when it encounters a primitive (a shape), it should put red pixels onto the screen.

+> ### Coordinate System
+> Our coordinate system for this example will
+>

 Next, let's send some vertices to the OpenGL server.